 You are eligible to apply, as long as you plan to take the remaining courses in the upcoming academic year, with completion prior to matriculation in July.

-Our applicant pool grows each year; we received 4,200 applications for 100 positions for the class entering in 2017.
-We interview around 370 applicants each year.
+Our applicant pool grows each year; we received around 4,000 applications for 100 positions for the class entering in 2018.
+We interview around 8% of the applicant pool each year.